 More than 10 million Americans (aged 12 and above) use and abuse opiates yearly.
 That number is only growing.
 Understanding the effects of opiates is crucial to using them properly.

-Morphine treats severe pain.
-It is one of the strongest painkillers and is commonly used in America.
-The downside is that it is also very addictive.
-An overdose of morphine can even lead to death.
+Morphine is a potent opiate used to treat severe pain.
+It is among the strongest painkillers and is commonly prescribed in the United States.
+However, its downside is its high potential for addiction.
+An overdose of morphine can be life-threatening.

 Abusing opiates can have both short and long-term effects